thanhcong0111/web_security/README.md

 # web_security
-Exploit vulnerability labs at portswigger.net
+Exploit vulnerability labs at portswigger.net.
+For more information, you can click on the following link:

-If you're familiar with the basic concepts behind SQLi vulnerabilities and want to practice exploiting them on some realistic, deliberately vulnerable targets, you can access labs in this topic from the link below.

 - [View all labs at portswigger.net](https://portswigger.net/web-security)